z390development/z390/doc/getting_started/quickstart.md

     ```

 === "MacOS/Unix"
-    :information_source: Assumes z390 has been installed in `/usr/local/z390`.
+    :material-information-outline: Assumes z390 has been installed in `/usr/local/z390`.
     Substitute for your local install location.
     ```
     /usr/local/z390/bash/cblclg HELLO